PinkDiamond1/docs-24/docs/explanations/what-is-kurtosis.md

 In our vision, a developer should have a single tool for their service that can prototype, test, debug, deploy to Prod, and observe while running live.
 Our goal with Kurtosis is to bring DevOps back.

-To read more about the specifics of what we're building, read about [the Six Properties here][six-properties].
+To read more about our beliefs on reusable environments, [go here][reusable-environment-definitions].
 To get started using Kurtosis, see [the installation instructions][install].

-[six-properties]: ./six-properties.md
+[reusable-environment-definitions]: ./reusable-environment-definitions.md
 [install]: /install